emazingalie/ihrfilesdrop/README.md

-# newcollectionsdoc
+# iHR HTML Links
-HTML Generator to Drop in New Collections Doc
+HTML Generator to Drop in Processes for iHR